 The Sources of Cultural Programming

-Cultural programming is a very effective social tool.
+Cultural programming is a very useful social tool.
 Its primary tactics for manipulation are the use of fear, anger, and the misuse of our sexual instinct.
 These abuses are the cornerstone of The Abrahamic religions (1).
 These are the Semitic religions of Semitic origin, Judaism, Christianity, and Islam.

 How to Identify Cultural Programming